tixi/Domoticz-Tuya-SmartPlug-Plugin/README.md

 ## ONLY TESTED FOR Raspberry Pi

-With Python version 3.5 & Domoticz version 4.9700 (stable) and 4.9999 (beta)
+With Python version 3.5 & Domoticz version 4.9999 (beta)

 ## Prerequisites

 This plugin is based on the latest pytuya Python library.
-For the installation of this library, follow the Installation guide below since pip will not install the latest version commited few days ago.
+For the installation of this library, follow the Installation guide below.
 See [`https://github.com/clach04/python-tuya/`](https://github.com/clach04/python-tuya/) for more information.

 For the pytuya Python library, you need pycrypto. pycrypto can be installed with pip: